-Of the four personality preferences, the gap is widest between Sensors and Intuitives.
-While the population is split roughly 50/50 on the other dimensions, a full 70% of people prefer Sensing over Intuition.
+Of the four personality preferences in the personality system created by Myers and Briggs, the gap is widest between Sensors and Intuitives.
+While the population is split roughly 50/50 on the other dimensions, a full 70% of people show a preference for Sensing over Intuition when taking a personality test.
 This can lead to quantum differences in personality, and Intuitives may spend a lifetime feeling like the odd man out.

 Because Intuitives are the minority, the onus is on them to adjust to the Sensor way of thinking.
 Here are some points to help you overcome the communication barrier so you can start enjoying a Sensor's company.